microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 TBD: Should these be part of light-weight styling to be set across app?
 Like data validation?
 Or separate?

-Status banner in default styling
+App notification in default styling
 ![TODO](images/Default_Default.jpg)

-Status banner in success styling
+App notification in success styling
 ![TODO](images/Success_DefaultClose.jpg)

-## Programmatic dismiss in status banner
+## Programmatic dismiss in app notification
-A status banner can be dismissed by the user via the close button or programmatically.
+An app notification can be dismissed by the user via the close button or programmatically.
 If the notification is required to be in view until the status is resolved and you would like to remove the close button from view, you can set the ShowCloseButton property to false.
 By default, the close button will appear as an 'X' and the ShowCloseButton property is therefore set to true.

  > Note: Include a message highlighting the risks with removing a close button.
 How it can be very intrusive and a back-up removal should be included.